Sajad-Sharhani/Computational-Science-Project-Course/LOG.md

 - Sajad: Analyze given data on bigger scale, report and prepare upcoming meeting.
 - Rabia: normal/abnormal angles, report and prepare upcoming meeting.

+# Week 5 (2023-12-1 to 2023-12-8)

+## Meetings

+- **Mandatory Lectures (3)**: Attended three mandatory lectures covering key aspects of the project.
+- **Group Meeting on Wednesday**: Presented our progress and received feedback.
+- **Meeting with Moudud on Thursday**: Discussed project details and received guidance.

+## Tasks Assigned

+- Sajad: Display the cleaned data on the barn and detect the stationary tags to remove them.
+- Rabia: Implement our solution on a larger data set.

+## Progress

+- Ongoing efforts to clean and refine the data set.
+- Preparations for implementing the solution on a larger scale.

+## Issues

+- No new issues encountered.

+## Next Steps

+- Enhance the data cleaning process to efficiently detect stationary tags.
+- Begin implementing the solution on a larger data set and analyze its effectiveness.

+## Task Division

+- Sajad: Focus on data cleaning and detection of stationary tags.
+- Rabia: Work on scaling up the solution to a larger data set.